brainstream/OPL-PC-Tools/README.md

 # OPL PC Tools
-Tools for managing PS2 disc images used in [Open PlayStation 2 Loader](https://github.com/ifcaro/Open-PS2-Loader).
+Tools for managing PS2 disc images used in [Open PS2 Loader](https://github.com/ifcaro/Open-PS2-Loader).

 Written in Qt and running under Linux and MS Window.
 It is possible to build the application under MacOS X and FreeBSD, but the CD/DVD sources will not work.
 It is a known issue and I am planning to fix it.
 Someday.